Group threatens to release names of abortion clinic staff

 Ms Matthews says it is good that women in Invercargill no longer have to travel to Dunedin or Christchurch to get an abortion.

-Next story in National: Too much drink, too few condoms, RWC survey shows
+Next story in New Zealand: Too much drink, too few condoms, RWC survey shows

 Copyright © 2012, Radio New Zealand